Brake boosting refers to a technique of amplifying the pressure the brake pedal exerts on and transfers to the brake master cylinder.

 While you should understand how the system works, you should also keep an eye on why you should use it for your automatic transmission car.

-So, the natural question will be ‘what’s in it for me to brake boost?
+So, the natural question will be ‘what’s in it for me to break boost?
 Let’s run down the benefits.

 As I noted above, when you brake boost, what you’re aiming at in the long run is boosting the power and speed or motion of your vehicle.
 The technique is quite different in purpose and goal from left-foot braking, for instance.